 - a.
 Develop and apply a system to assign a unique cohort to all incoming students no matter if first-time, transfer, fall term, winter term, or summer term - b.
-Apply this system to all prior, new, and transfer students - + The new system will be applied to all students as far back as 2003 by December 2022 - c.
-Develop reports that accurately show retention rates by term by student type - + Expected completion by May 2023 - + Retention rates by term: 2014: 77.5%, 2015: 79.2%, 2016: 74.1%, 2017: 74.1%, 2018: 79.1%, 2019: 80.3%, 2020: 79.5%
+Apply this system to all prior, new, and transfer students - c.
+Develop reports that accurately show retention rates by term by student type